 Physical ownership typically provides the most direct exposure to movements in crypto prices at the expense of greater concentration and volatility.
-Fears of theft, proper custodianship, and liquidity tend to dominate physical ownership considerations.
+In more thinly-traded cryptocurrencies, fears of theft, proper custodianship and liquidity tend to dominate physical ownership considerations.

-Derivative products traded on financial markets whose underlying are based on cryptocurrencies tend to fall under existing regulatory frameworks, yet their return structure (see roll yield) adds a layer of complexity to accessing crypto market exposure.
+Derivative products traded on financial markets whose underlying are based on cryptocurrencies tend to fall under existing regulatory frameworks, yet their return structure (especially roll yield) adds a layer of complexity to accessing crypto market exposure.

 Finally, the broadest exposure approach is in accessing cash flows resulting from the crypto ecosystem.
-This is a vast area but one that is perhaps more diversified and accountable.
-The socalled "picks and shovels" approach falls under this bucket as well.
+This is a vast area but one that is perhaps more diversified.
+The so-called "picks and shovels" approach falls under this bucket as well.